 - The arbiter calls the installer to install the package.

 - The arbiter finalizes before the restart.

 How updating works

 During the updating process, the Windows Update Orchestrator operates in the background to scan, download, and install updates.
-It does this automatically, according to your settings, and in a silent manner that doesn’t disrupt your computer usage.
+It does these actions automatically, according to your settings, and silently so that doesn't disrupt your computer usage.

 The Windows Update Orchestrator on your PC checks the Microsoft Update server or your WSUS endpoint for new updates at random intervals.
 The randomization ensures that the Windows Update server isn't overloaded with requests all at the same time.
 The Update Orchestrator searches only for updates that have been added since the last time updates were searched, allowing it to find updates quickly and efficiently.

-When checking for updates, the Windows Update Orchestrator evaluates whether the update is appropriate for your computer using guidelines defined by the publisher of the update, for example, Microsoft Office including enterprise group policies.
+When checking for updates, the Windows Update Orchestrator evaluates whether the update is appropriate for your device.
+It uses guidelines defined by the publisher of the update, for example, Microsoft Office including enterprise group policies.

 Make sure you're familiar with the following terminology related to Windows Update scan: